jffalcao/Blather/README.md

 # Blather

-superuser: jffalcao
-password: Pass!123 (All users have the same password)

 Bookmark: Chapter 2 : Using Generic Views \ What Are Views?

 Based on the video tutorial: Learning Django Web Development, by Matthew Nuzum, PACKT Publishing, on Safari Tech Videos Online